🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 • Blood Pressure: Check every 2 years if normal; more often if there are deviations.

-• Cholesterol: Every 4-6 years with low risk.
+• Cholesterol: Every 4-6 years for those at low risk.

-• Diabetes: Every 3 years from age 45, or earlier if overweight or have other risks.
+• Diabetes: Every 3 years starting at age 45, or earlier if you are overweight or have other risk factors.

 • Skin: Annual check for suspicious changes.

-• Teeth: Cleaning and check-up every six months.
+• Dental: Cleaning and check-up every six months.

-• Vision: Every 2 years if everything is fine; annually if you need correction.
+• Vision: Every 2 years if everything is fine; annually if you need vision correction.

 For Women